-Student Behavior (State Law 20-5-201): All student behavior at the Shepherd Schools is based on respect and consideration for the rights of others.
+Student Behavior (State Law 20-5-201): All student behavior at Shepherd Schools is based on respect and consideration for the rights of others.
 Pleasant relationships are desirable for learning; however, order must be maintained.
 The responsibility for directing the learning program is delegated to school district personnel.
 Since they have the responsibility, they also have the authority to act.
 Students shall have the right to receive annually at the opening of school a publication listing the rules and regulations to which they are subject.
 Students have a responsibility to know and respect the rules and regulations of the school.
-Students have the further responsibility to act in a manner appropriate to good citizenship everywhere.
+Students have further responsibility to act in a manner appropriate to good citizenship everywhere.

 All students shall: 1) Comply with the policies of the trustees and rules and regulations of the school in which he/she attends; 2) Pursue the required course of instruction; 3) Be subject to the control and authority of the teacher, principal, and district superintendent while he/she is in school or on school premises, on his/her way to and from school, or during his/her intermission or recess.
+School Board Policies that relate to student behavior include, but are not limited to: 3224, 3226, 3260, 3310, and 3311.

 Student Behavior Rules and Consequences: The rules of SHS are intended to provide a safe and orderly environment conducive to a quality education for each student.
 If a student is found in violation of a classroom rule, generally speaking, the misbehavior will be handled by the classroom teacher.
 If deemed necessary the teacher may write up the inappropriate behavior on our Google Doc Discipline Form.
 The write-up will then be directed to the principal for a determination of the consequence.
-The write-up will also be documented on Power School so that a record is kept, a copy of the write-up will be given to the student, and a copy of the write-up will be sent to the parent/guardian via mail.
+The write-up will also be documented on PowerSchool so that a record is kept, a copy of the write-up will be given to the student, and a copy of the write-up will be sent to the parent/guardian via mail.

-General rules of misconduct include, but are not limited to: inappropriate language; dress code; vandalism; intimate contact; parking lot infractions; hallway pass violations; class or school disruptions; fighting/physical aggression; weapons; cheating; truancy; tobacco/drugs/alcohol (includes all vapor products and alternative nicotine products); defiance/disrespect/insubordination/non-compliant; harassment/teasing; etc.
+General rules of misconduct include, but are not limited to: inappropriate language; dress code; vandalism; intimate contact; parking lot infractions; hallway pass violations; class or school disruptions; fighting/physical aggression; weapons; cheating; truancy; tobacco/drugs/alcohol (includes all vapor products and alternative nicotine products); defiance/disrespect/insubordination/non-compliant; bullying/harassment/teasing; etc.

-General options for consequences include, but are not limited to: warning; parent contact; loss of privilege; detention; in-school-suspension; out-of-school-suspension; discipline meeting with student, parent, and principal; expulsion (by the Board of Trustees; restitution; involvement with law enforcement; or potential placement at Yellowstone Academy.
+General options for consequences include, but are not limited to: warning; parent contact; loss of privilege; detention; in-school-suspension; out-of-school-suspension; discipline meeting with student, parent, and principal; expulsion (by the Board of Trustees); restitution; involvement with law enforcement; or potential placement at Yellowstone Academy.
+These rules and consequences are left up to the principal's discretion depending upon the circumstances involved with the incident.